Volunteer & Foster

 Happy Home, Safe Home

-If you are experiencing similar circumstances with your pet and are in need of assistance, please reach out to HSSW Business Development Director, Kaitie Swedlund, at email@example.com or by phone at 608-752-5622.
+If you are experiencing similar circumstances with your pet and are in need of assistance, please reach out to HSSW Business Development Director, Kaitie Swedlund, at firstname.lastname@example.org or by phone at 608-752-5622 ext.
+101.

 If you or someone you know is experiencing domestic violence, please seek support from Defy Domestic Abuse Beloit at 608-364-1083.

-If you are looking to surrender your pet, you must first do a surrender consultation with one of our Animal Services team leaders.
+If you are looking to rehome your pet by surrendering your pet to HSSW, you must first do a surrender consultation with one of our Animal Services team leaders.
 During this consultation, you will be asked to sign up for our Home to Home program, if you have not already done so.
-If during the consultation, it is decided that surrendering your pet to HSSW is the best path, an appointment will be scheduled with one of our Animal Services team leaders.
+If during the consultation, it is decided that surrendering your pet to HSSW is the best path, a surrender appointment will be scheduled with one of our Animal Services team leaders.

 Here at HSSW, we follow a managed admission philosophy for all surrendered animals.
 This philosophy allows us to make sure that we have the space and resources to meet your pet’s needs during their time with us.
 It also allows us to be proactive instead of reactive and save more lives.

-Please review the information below and if you would like to continue forward with our surrender process, please reach out to one of our Animal Services team leaders.
+Please review the information below and if you would like to continue forward with our surrender process, please reach out to either our Cat Care Supervisor, Reghan, or our Dog Care Supervisor, Isabella.

 Alternatives to Surrendering